-Most classical clustering algorithms, such as the K-means algorithm and a multitude of its variants (MacQueen, 1967; Tavazoie et al., 1999) are designed for classifying a set of observations on the Euclidean space.
-They are known to perform poorly for circular/spherical data (Strehl et al., 2000).
-In recent years there has been increased interest in designing clustering algorithms specifically for spherical data (Banerjee et al., 2006; Dortet-Bernadet and Wicker, 2008; Maitra and Ramler, 2010).
-One of the most popular methods is the spherical K-means (SK-means) clustering algorithm (Dhillon and Modha, 2001; Banerjee et al., 2006; Maitra and Ramler, 2010), which replaces the Euclidean distance used in the K-means algorithm by the within-cluster cosine similarity that is more relevant for spherical data.
-It has been shown that the K-means method is equivalent to a model-based probabilistic clustering algorithm, namely the Gaussian mixture model with isotropic and equal covariance structure (Celeux and Govaert, 1993).
-Likewise, the SK-means method also has a probabilistic interpretation.
-It is based on a finite mixture of Langevin distributions (a.k.a. von Mises-Fisher distribution) on $S^{d-1}$ , the d-1-dimensional sphere embedded in $\mathbb{R}^d$ (Banerjee et al., 2006; Maitra and Ramler, 2010).
+Most classical clustering algorithms, such as the K-means algorithm and a multitude of its variants (MacQueen (1967); Tavazoie et al. (1999)) are designed for classifying a set of observations on the Euclidean space, and are known to perform poorly for circular/spherical data (Strehl, Ghosh, and Mooney (2000)).
+In recent years there has been increased interest in designing clustering algorithms specifically for spherical data (Banerjee et al. (2006); Dortet-Bernadet and Wicker (2008); Maitra and Ramler (2010)).
+One of the most popular methods is the spherical K-means (SK-means) clustering algorithm (Dhillon and Modha (2001); Banerjee et al. (2006); Maitra and Ramler (2010)), which replaces the Euclidean distance used in the K-means algorithm by the within-cluster cosine similarity that is more relevant for spherical data.
+It has been shown that the

+K-means method is equivalent to a model-based probabilistic clustering algorithm, namely the Gaussian mixture model with isotropic and equal covariance structure (Celeux and Govaert, 1993).
+Likewise, the SK-means method has a probabilistic interpretation based on a finite mixture of Langevin distributions (a.k.a. von Mises-Fisher distribution) on $S^{d-1}$ , the (d-1)-dimensional sphere embedded in $\mathbb{R}^d$ (Banerjee et al. (2006); Maitra and Ramler (2010)).

-Standard model selection methods such as AIC and BIC have been widely used to determine the number of clusters K (Bozdogan and Sclove, 1984; Fraley and Raftery, 1998).
-However, in practice we often observe systematically overestimated number of clusters when using both AIC and BIC.
-In a recent study of clustering time course gene expression data, we found that the first two FPCs of the standardized gene expression trajectories followed a circular distribution (see Figures S8, S15, and Section S6 of Supplementary Materials for more details).
-Applying the SK-means algorithm to cluster these two FPCs, we observed that BIC kept decreasing until it failed to converge, at which point K exceeded 300.
+Standard model selection methods such as AIC and BIC have been widely used to determine the number of clusters K (Bozdogan and Sclove (1984); Fraley and Raftery (1998)).
+However, in practice we often observe systematically overestimated numbers of clusters when using both AIC and BIC.
+In a recent study of clustering time course gene expression data, we found that the first two FPCs of the standardized gene expression trajectories followed a circular distribution (see Figures S6, S15, and Section S6 of the Supplementary Materials for more details).
+Applying the SK-means algorithm to cluster these two FPCs, we observed that BIC kept decreasing until it failed to converge, at which point Kexceeded 300.
 The failure of using BIC to select K in clustering spherical data has also been documented in Dortet-Bernadet and Wicker (2008).

-Other methods for estimating the number of clusters include the Gap criterion (GAP) proposed by Tibshirani et al. (2001).
+Other methods for estimating the number of clusters include the Gap criterion (GAP) proposed by Tibshirani, Walther, and Hastie (2001).
 Although the theoretical derivation of GAP is based on the K-means method, the principle is flexible enough to be applicable to any clustering algorithms.
 The Gap criterion compares the change in within-cluster dispersion to that expected under an appropriate reference null distribution.
-Since the null distribution can be very complex and/or involves nuisance parameters, the authors recommended using the resampling method, which poses a significant computational burden.
+Since the null distribution can be very complex and/or involve nuisance parameters, the authors recommended using the resampling method, which poses a significant computational burden.
 Maitra and Ramler (2010) developed a criterion (MR) specifically for the SK-means clustering algorithm based on the largest relative change in the locally optimized objective functions.
-This method is computationally efficient, but it is $ad\ hoc$ and lacks theoretical justifications.
+This method is computationally efficient, but it is ad hoc and lacks theoretical justification.